JElchison/GenericMakefile/README.md

 * Assumes GNU make.
 * Timing does not work correctly with MacOS.
 See [issue #6](https://github.com/mbcrawfo/GenericMakefile/issues/6) for a workaround patch that allows timing in seconds on Mac.
 * Doesn't really support multiple types of source files in the same project.
 * No easy way to exclude files from the build.
 You can either change the extension of files to be excluded, or use preprocessor flags for conditional compilation.
+* Don't use `-lmcheck` if your application is multi-threaded.  mcheck is not thread-safe.
+See https://stackoverflow.com/a/314961 for more info.

 ## Protips
 * Use `scan-build make` for additional static analysis